wlillisdev/hiking-hub/README.md

 # Agile Approach to Project Devopment
  - An agile approach was used in order to devlop and build the Hiking Hub.
 Each activity was broken down into smaller more manageable packages.
-This Agile irrativte approach to project managemnt will ensure that the final working project will be devloped faster and with fewer problems.
+This Agile irrativte approach to project management will ensure that the final working project will be devloped faster and with fewer problems.

  -  MoSCoW
     - I will also implement the MoSoCoW method which is a four-step approach to prioritising project requirements.
 This will proritise the essential project requirments that will need to be delivered in the first itteration.
 Unique labels were created in in github project to be applied to easily filter and proritise issues.